bomonike/bomonike.github.io/palantir.md

 A "Palantir" is the mythical artifact from the "Lord of the Rings" which gives one the power of seeing and understanding the world.

 Technically, at its core, Palantir provides an <strong>object-based database</strong> they call an <a href="#Ontology">Ontology</a>.
-What's unique about Palantir's database is that <strong>branches</strong> of data can be <strong>versioned (forked)</strong> like GitHub source code.
+It's unique in that <strong>branches</strong> of data in it can be <strong>versioned (forked)</strong> like GitHub source code.
 That enables "what-if" changes to be analyzed, which inform decisions.
 When a satisfactory outcome is achieved, changes can be "materialized" into production data.
 In addition to master reference data and transactional data, a Palantir Ontology can store <strong>decisions</strong> the organization makes over time.

 Palantir provides tools to create:

-   * Browsing
+   * Browsing like a spreadsheet
    * workflows
-   * visualizations and dashboards
+   * visualizations and dashboards of the Common Operational Pictures (COPs) - a display of relevant operational information shared across multiple organizations to facilitate awareness and collaboration.
+For example, you might build a Workshop application to serve as an “on-the-wall”, big-screen view of the current situation, containing a map, relevant statistics and charts, ways to filter or drill down on data, and connections to other views or workflows.
    * interactive apps (running on web, mobile, and mixed reality)

+REMEMBER: The Ontology has a different vocabulary:
+* "object type" is comparable to a dataset
+* "object" is a row in a dataset
+* "property" is a column (of various value instances) in a dataset.
+* a unique column that can be used as a primary key.
+To find a unique column, open the dataset, click on a column you suspect is unique, and click "view stats" in the dropdown next to the column name.

-QUESTION: How does Palantir identify and issue alerts based on events and metrics triggers?
+QUESTION: How does Palantir identify and issue <strong>alerts</strong> based on events and metrics triggers?

 Palantir's tools were not hobled together through acquisitions over time.
 Palantir being built initially for military use required its data governance features to be built-in (to include object lineage time series, auditability, and traceability).
 So Palantirians have a better chance of getting apps working together in production-scale -- in SaaS and on-premise.